Sauna Etiquette in Germany: Essential Rules and Customs for Beginners

 Wear Comfortable, Breathable Clothing

-Choosing the right sauna attire ensures maximum relaxation.
+• Wearing soft, airy clothes helps your body stay cool: Choosing the right sauna attire ensures maximum relaxation.
 Loose-fitting, breathable fabrics like cotton or linen allow heat to circulate, preventing discomfort.

-Synthetic materials trap sweat and restrict airflow, making them unsuitable for sauna wear.
+• Clothes that trap sweat make the sauna uncomfortable: Synthetic materials trap sweat and restrict airflow, making them unsuitable for sauna wear.

-Opt for minimal clothing, as heavy layers can cause overheating.
+• Heavy clothes in the sauna can make you feel hotter: Opt for minimal clothing, as heavy layers can cause overheating.
 Linen garments, known for their lightweight and moisture-wicking properties, offer a great alternative.

-Whether wearing a simple towel wrap or a breathable robe, the goal is to stay cool while allowing the body to sweat naturally.
-Selecting proper attire enhances both comfort and the effectiveness of your session.
+• A towel or loose robe is enough to feel comfortable: Whether wearing a simple towel wrap or a breathable robe, the goal is to stay cool while allowing the body to sweat naturally.

 Use a Sauna Hat